robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 --

-In any situation, a rigorous argumentation structure assists trust decisions for the presented claims
+A rigorous argumentation structure assists .red[*trust decisions*] for the presented claims
 ---

 class: middle